ACC5218 Auditing Practice

 Assignments: (i) The assignment must be submitted electronically via EASE, The onus is on the student to provide proof of submission, if requested by the examiner. (ii) Students must retain a copy of each assignment submitted for assessment.
 This must be produced within 24 hours if required by the examiner. (iii) In accordance with university policy, the examiner may grant an extension of the due date of an assignment in extenuating circumstances. (iv) The examiner may grant approval to submit a hard-copy of their assignment which will normally only be accepted in written, typed or printed paper-based media.
 Assignments are to be submitted in the appropriate assignment folders. (v) Students who do not have regular access to postal services or who are otherwise disadvantaged by these regulations may be given special consideration.
 They should contact the examiner to negotiate such special arrangements. (vi) In the event that a due date for an assignment falls on a local public holiday in their area, such as a show holiday, the due date for the assignment will be the next day.
 Students are to note on the assignment cover the date of the public holiday for the examiner's convenience.

-Workshop participation: To be assessed in the workshop participation, students must submit for random collection their answers to questions scheduled for the various modules.
+Discussion forum participation: To be assessed in the discussion forum participation, students must submit for viewing on the relevant discussion forum included on course Study Desk their answers and/or comments to questions which will be randomly scheduled for the various modules covered in the course.
 The examiner will select one question in each of six randomly selected modules on which students are required to provide some written answers/comments/feedback.
-Answers to workshop questions will be collected at the beginning of the relevant seminar and returned during the seminar in the following week.

 Course weightings: Course weightings of topics should not be interpreted as applying to the number of marks allocated to questions testing those topics in an examination paper.
 The examination may test material already tested in assignments.